flare-foundation/flare-tx-verifier/README.md

 # Flare: Transaction verification tool

-The repository contains a tool for verifying transactions on Flare and Songbird networks (as well as on Coston and Coston2 test networks) before signing them.
+The repository contains a tool for verification of transactions on Flare and Songbird networks, as well as on Coston and Coston2 test networks, prior to their signing.

 This tool addresses two main problems when signing transactions:
 1. The possibility that someone changed the transaction sent to the wallet without the user's knowledge.